Sangam World Centre: History

-Sangam was first imagined at the 1956 WAGGGS International Commissioners’ meeting in New Delhi.
-The idea to build a World Centre in the Asia Pacific Region was proposed.
+Sangam was first imagined at the 1956 WAGGGS International Commissioners’ meeting in New Delhi, where the idea to build a World Centre in the Asia Pacific Region was proposed.

-A year later, at the World Conference, the decision to build the new Centre in India was finalised, thanks to the work of Lakhshmi Mazumdar, the National Commissioner of the Indian WAGGGS Member Organization Bharat Scouts and Guides, and the state of Maharashtra's donation of 7¾ acres of land to be used as the World Centre's site.
+A year later, at the World Conference, the decision to build the new Centre in India was finalized, thanks to the work of Lakhshmi Mazumdar, the National Commissioner of the Indian WAGGGS Member Organization Bharat Scouts and Guides, and the state of Maharashtra's donation of 7¾ acres of land to be used as the World Centre's site.
 The city of Pune, located in the state of Maharashtra in India, was selected because of its climate, cultural history, tradition in education, and proximity to Bombay (now Mumbai).

 In 1963, the building plans were approved at the World Conference in Denmark.
 Girl Guides and Girl Scouts around the world raised over 50 per cent of the construction funds, and the foundation stone was laid in 1964.

 The center was designed by the Bombay architectural firm Messrs Mody and Colgan and the construction was supervised by Mrs. Lakhshmi Mazumdar, the National Commissioner of the Indian WAGGGS Member Organization Bharat Scouts and Guides.
 On 16 October 1966, the World Chief Guide, Lady Olave Baden-Powell, inaugurated the center.

 Influential women

 Lakshmi Mazumdar

-As head of the Sangam Planning Committee, she secured a promise of land and funding from the government of Maharashtra.
-She was the first woman to have been the National Commissioner of the Bharat Scouts and Guides.
+As head of the Sangam Planning Committee, Mazumdar secured a promise of land and funding from the government of Maharashtra.
+She was the first woman to have served as the National Commissioner of the Bharat Scouts and Guides.
 She was also the first Chairman of the Sangam Committee.
 Mazumdar received the Padma Shri (4th highest award in India) in 1965 and was awarded the Bronze Wolf from the World Scout Committee.

 Anu Karkare

-She was the first Guider-in-Charge at Sangam.
+Karkare was the first Guider-in-Charge at Sangam.
 She presided over every Welcome Ceremony until she was no longer able to.
 She is known at Sangam for her words: "I expect to pass through this world but once; any good thing, therefore, that I can do, or any kindness that I can show to any fellow creature, let me do it now; let me not defer or neglect it, for I shall not pass this way again."